Miicroo/TamperMonkey/avanza/README.md

 ## avanza_stock_from_my_stocks.js
 Same as *avanza_stock.js*, but instead of parsing a stock's page it parses your Account Overview and generates a config for all your owned stocks.

+## avanza_dividend_display.js
+Shows the dividend percent this year as a table above the Utdelningar events